Veja Trainers Size Guide & FAQ

 Esplar vs. Campo

-So, which should you choose?
-The Veja Esplar and Veja Campo trainers are quite similar in style, but with a chunkier sole and wider fit on the Campo.
 However, the materials they use is one of the key differences: The Campo comes in chrome free leather, while the Esplar is made with regular leather.
 Hopefully we've answered must of your questions on Veja Esplar vs Campo.

 Rio Branco and SDU